-- Continue to develop an interactive mapping system showing all public lands and water access points within the city limits. - Promote awareness of the location of existing recreation lands, facilities, and opportunities available to the public. - Continue to meet Americans with the Disabilities Act (ADA) standards for accessibility throughout parks, programs, facilities, and recreation.
+- Continue to develop an interactive mapping system showing all public lands and water access points. - Promote awareness of existing recreation lands, facilities, and opportunities available to the public. - Continue to meet Americans with the Disabilities Act (ADA) standards for accessibility throughout parks, programs, facilities, and recreation.

-Goal 5 - Conserve wetlands, urban forests, blufflands, rural landscapes and forests through partnerships and incentives.
+Goal 5 - Conserve Wetlands, Urban Forests, Blufflands, Rural Landscapes and Forests through Partnerships and Incentives.

-- Encourage large-scale land conservation partnership projects. - Continue to support the Wisconsin Working Lands Initiative for habitat conservation and protection. - Increase the number of pollinators and beneficial insect species in the city. - Continue to plant native herbaceous species in parks and public lands
+- Encourage large-scale land conservation partnership projects. - Manage lands and resources to protect rare plant communities, threatened wildlife species, and scenic beauty. - Increase the number of pollinators and beneficial insect species in the city. - Continue to plant native herbaceous species in parks and public lands.

-Goal 6: Promote outdoor recreation as a means of improving public health.
+Goal 6: Promote Outdoor Recreation as a Means of Improving Public Health.

+- Promote activities that offer health benefits of moderate and enjoyable physical activities for all ages, such as walking, biking, nature study, etc. - Continue the dialogue between recreation and conservation organizations, and public outdoor recreation providers and local health agencies.

+Goal 7: Establish Great Parks and Community Green Spaces.

+• Create and enhance a new generation of safe, clean, accessible, and connected parks, natural areas, and community green spaces.

+Continue to apply for funding to communities through the Knowles-Nelson Stewardship Program to acquire and develop local parks and greenway spaces.

+Goal 8: Conduct ecological assessments and natural resource inventory of natural areas.
 Objectives:

-- Promote activities that offer health benefits of moderate and enjoyable physical activities for all ages, such as walking, biking, nature study, etc. - Start a dialogue between Outdoor Recreation Alliance, Mississippi Valley Conservancy, and public outdoor recreation providers and local health agencies to identify other (non-traditional) funding sources for recreational facilities and development.

-Goal 7: Establish great urban parks and community green spaces.

-- Create and enhance a new generation of safe, clean, accessible, and connected great urban parks, and community green spaces. - Continue to apply for funding to communities through the Knowles-Nelson Stewardship Program to acquire and develop local parks and greenway spaces.

-Goal 8: Conduct ecological assessments and natural resource inventory of city natural areas.Objectives:

-- Work with Mississippi Valley Conservancy to conduct Ecological Assessments of city natural areas. - Maintain an accurate database of findings. - Work with area experts to make improvements to restore natural area.
+- Work with conservation organizations to conduct Ecological Assessments of City natural areas. - Maintain an accurate database of findings. - Work with area experts to make improvements to restore natural area.